 He’s put his name on nearly every American closet staple.
 The bomber, the trucker, blue jeans, the camel coat, the Polo shirt, to name just a few.
 He co-opted the uniform of both the cowboy and British aristocrat and revitalized them to perennial status, making them wardrobe classics for almost every demographic.
-Hipsters, prepsters, and gangsters all permit to be branded by his name.
+Hipsters, prepsters, and gangsters all want to be branded by his name.

 A few weeks ago, I went to help dress models who would be presented to him in the latest collection.
 I dressed for intention that morning-to be noticed by my hero.
 I wore a flight suit (yet another one of his staples) and a headscarf-very 1940s workwear-and I imagined him seeing me from across the room, beckoning me over, asking who I was.